jameskriang/calculatorEndpoint/README.md

 ```console
   npm start
 ```
-  4. To test script is located inside *test* folder, to run the test use the following command,
+  4. The test script is located inside *test* folder, to run the test use the following command,

 ```console
   npm test